-Since 2010, converging international views on Iran have produced substantial global cooperation in pressuring Iran with sanctions, including among Iran's neighbors that are often reluctant to antagonize Iran.
-Some countries apparently have joined the sanctions regime primarily as a means of heading off unwanted military action against Iran by the United States or by Israel.
-U.S. officials say they expect that same degree of cooperation with respect to the Joint Plan of Action-both in easing sanctions temporarily and in preventing an easing beyond those stipulated by the JPA.
-The JPA-which runs from January 20, 2014, until July 20, 2014, unless extended-requires Iran's oil exports to remain constant (about 1 million barrels per day) for the duration of
+During 2010-2013, converging international views on Iran produced substantial global cooperation in pressuring Iran with sanctions-including among Iran's neighbors that are often reluctant to antagonize Iran.
+Some countries apparently joined the sanctions regime primarily as a means of heading off unwanted military action against Iran by the United States or by Israel.
+U.S. officials say they expect that same degree of cooperation with respect to the Joint Plan of Action-both in easing sanctions temporarily and in preventing an easing beyond that stipulated by the JPA.
+The JPA-which ran from January 20, 2014, until July 20, 2014, and was extended until November 24, 2014-requires Iran's oil exports to remain constant (about 1 million barrels per day).
+Iran's oil customers are not required to cut average purchases further but are not permitted to increase those purchases either.